open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/GettingStarted.rst

     * - `ReactiveX operator definitions  <https://reactivex.io/documentation/operators.html>`__
-      - Detailed information on many of the reactive operators you will find in Bonsai's Reactive library, especially in the "Combinators" grouping
+      - Detailed information on many of the reactive operators you will find in Bonsai's Reactive package, especially in the "Combinators" grouping

 Accessing Bonsai.ONIX Documentation
 ----------------------------------------